-Each week, App State provides weekly progress reports to campus from the teams across campus who are working toward resuming daily operations and returning to classrooms and labs.
+Each week, App State provides weekly progress reports to campus from the teams across campus.

 Broad-based educational programming regarding public health, COVID-19 safety and community expectations:

-As the fall semester continues, it remains critically important for all our students, faculty and staff to come together as a community and embrace public health and safety standards together.
+As the 2020-21 academic year continues, it remains critically important for all our students, faculty and staff to come together as a community and embrace public health and safety standards together.
 One important component of this is educational training.

 All students, faculty and staff are expected to complete educational training courses about the novel coronavirus and COVID-19 before returning to campus.